terrestris/helm-charts/charts/mapfish-print/README.md

 # Helm chart for mapfish-print

-Helm chart that uses [`mapfish/mapfish-print`](https://github.com/mapfish/mapfish-print) docker image for Kubernetes cluster deployments.
-The mapfish-print version can be defined in `Chart.yaml` by setting `appVersion`.
+Helm chart that uses the [`mapfish/mapfish-print`](https://github.com/mapfish/mapfish-print) docker image for Kubernetes cluster deployments.
+The mapfish-print version can be defined in the `Chart.yaml` file by setting `appVersion`.

 The following parameters can be configured in (custom) `values.yaml`: